sriramlab/AutoComplete/README.md

 ```

 The `id_name` option specifies which column of the dataset to use as an identifier for each sample.
-Continuous or binary-valued features will be automatically detected.
+Continuous or binary-valued features will be automatically detected based on the number of unique values which are present per feature
+(having only 2 values will be interpreted as a binary feature).
+Missing values should be left as blank entries in the CSV file without any NA or NaN tokens.
+The expected formatting is therefore eg. `1,,2` where there is a missing value implied between 1 and 2.

 A version of the dataset with imputed values will be saved with a prefix in the same folder such as `imputed_{data_file}`.
 Alternatively the output file path can be manually specified using the `--output` option.